zixingyu/DS-2002-F25/Labs/Lab_08/Lab_08_S3_Storage.md

 ---

-## Part 3 (AWS Console): Update Your bucket's ACL (Access Control List)
+## Part 3 (AWS Console) (Instructional): Update Your bucket's ACL (Access Control List)

 1. Open the [AWS Management Console](https://console.aws.amazon.com/) to perform this task.
 Either click the link or "AWS" in Vocareum, either should work so long as you are logged in and the Lab is active.
 2. Within the AWS Management Console, open the S3 service and find your bucket.
 3. Click the name of the bucket to get detailed settings.
 4. Select the Permissions tab within your bucket settings.
-5. Click "Edit" within the Block public access section.
+5. Click "Edit" within the "Block public access (bucket settings)" section.
 6. Uncheck all boxes and save your settings.
 Confirm the change.
-7. Click "Edit within the Object Ownership section.
+7. Scroll down and click "Edit" within the "Object Ownership" section.
 8. Enable ACLs by checking the right-hand radio button.
 Confirm your changes by checking the box.
 Leave "Bucket owner preferred" selected.
 Save your changes.

     These changes have not made your bucket or any of its contents public.
 However, they have now allowed you the option to specifically make any contents public if you choose to do so.
 (Without the above changes this would not be possible.)